 I study long-term diversity dynamics in order to understand the range of “normal” ecological fluctuation.
-Detailed historic and paleoecological records can be used to characterize these past long-term ecological dynamics, and to predict how species will respond to future change.
+Detailed historic and paleoecological records can be used to characterize these past long-term ecological dynamics, and to predict how species and ecosystems will respond to future change.

 Abrupt Change in Ecological Systems:

 How, when, and why do abrupt changes and ecological regime shifts occur?
 Using the extensive North American pollen record, I am applying and developing techniques to identify abrupt change in vegetation.
 Visit the ACES project website to learn more.
 Specific projects include: